 I live near Vancouver and often visit the city.
 I like to explore the area by walking, which I think is one of the best ways to get to know a place.
-This article contains photos taken during some of my walks in downtown Vancouver, as well as information about notable Vancouver landmarks and neighbourhoods.
+This article contains photos that I took during some of my walks in downtown Vancouver as well as information about notable landmarks and neighbourhoods.
 Unless otherwise mentioned, all of the photographs were taken by me.

 West Georgia and Robson Streets

 Georgia Street is a main road running through the centre of downtown Vancouver from east to west.
-It's a good place to start a tour of downtown Vancouver.
-Landmarks such as the Vancouver Public Library, the Vancouver Art Gallery, the Hotel Vancouver and Christ Church Cathedral are all located on Georgia Street.
-The section of Georgia Street in the downtown core is known as West Georgia.
+It's a good place to start a tour.
+Landmarks such as the Vancouver Public Library, the Vancouver Art Gallery, the Hotel Vancouver, and Christ Church Cathedral are all located on Georgia Street.
+The section of the street in the downtown core is known as West Georgia.

 Robson Street runs parallel to West Georgia on its south side.
 Robson is a very popular, tree-lined road containing many interesting shops for tourists and residents alike.
 In summer, the section of Robson behind the art gallery is closed to traffic and becomes a pedestrian area.
-There is seating available for people to eat their lunch or a snack and there are food carts present to provide tempting meals.
+Seating is available for people to eat their lunch or a snack, and food carts provide tempting meals.
 Many of these carts sell ethnic foods, reflecting Vancouver's multicultural population.

 The Vancouver Art Gallery

-The art gallery displays historical and modern works which are both international and Canadian in origin.
+The art gallery displays historical and modern works that are both international and Canadian in origin.
 It offers a permanent collection of more than 10,000 pieces of art as well as special exhibitions.

 The Hotel Vancouver

-In the 1990s the hotel underwent a 70 million dollar renovation.
-Today it contains all the amenities expected in a luxury hotel, including a heath centre, spa, restaurants, lounges, meeting rooms, a ballroom and a business centre.
+In the 1990s, the hotel underwent a 70 million dollar renovation.
+Today it contains all of the amenities expected in a luxury hotel, including a heath centre, spa, restaurants, lounges, meeting rooms, a ballroom, and a business centre.
 Technically, the hotel is called the Fairmont Hotel Vancouver, since it's been bought by the Fairmont hotel chain.

 Holy Rosary Cathedral